Sign Up for a Free Account

 Key points

-• Monoclonal antibodies (MAbs) for migraine prophylaxis target calcitonin gene-related peptide (CGRP) receptor.
+• Monoclonal antibodies (mAbs) for migraine prophylaxis target the calcitonin gene-related peptide (CGRP) pathway by binding to either the ligand or blocking its receptor.

 • The rationale for this approach is based on the role of CGRP in the pathogenesis of migraine.

-• Three of the 4 MAbs in development (eptinezumab, fremanezumab, and galcanezumab) target CGRP itself, whereas the fourth, erenumab, targets CGRP receptor.
+• Three of the four mAbs in development (eptinezumab, fremanezumab, and galcanezumab) target CGRP itself, whereas the fourth, erenumab, targets CGRP receptor.

-• Erenumab (Aimovig) and galcanezumab were approved in 2018.
-Eptinezumab and fremanezumab were approved by the FDA in 2020 (25).
+• Erenumab (Aimovig) and galcanezumab (Emgality) were approved in 2018.
+Eptinezumab (Vyepti) and fremanezumab (Ajovy) were approved by the FDA in 2020 (32).

 Historical note and terminology

-• ErenumabIt was approved by the U.S. Food and Drug Administration and the European Medicines Agency in Europe in 2018.
+• Erenumab: The only agent that targets CGRP receptor and was approved by the U.S. Food and Drug Administration and the European Medicines Agency in 2018.

 This is an article preview.